Make OpenSciEd classroom-ready.Get your weekends back.

-What Almanack does for OpenSciEd
+What Almanack adds to OpenSciEd

 Preserves: OSE unit phenomena and DQBs